eak300515/Nasa_Spaceapps2024-3D_orrery/orrery-main/README.md

 ## Features
 - Ephemerides for astronomical bodies in the Solar System, searachable for all above 1km in radius
 - Exaggerated orrery view at the solar system scale, zoomable to true scale for planetary systems
-- Live data readout for the body's physical and orbital characteristics, right ascension/declination and altitude/azimuth coordintes relative to current location, rise and set times, and magnitude adjusted for atmospheric dispersion
+- Live data readout for the body's physical and orbital characteristics, right ascension/declination and altitude/azimuth coordinates relative to current location, rise and set times, and magnitude adjusted for atmospheric dispersion
 - Links to articles and images from Wikipedia
 - Background stars include all above 7th magnitude
 - HTTPvars for latitiude/longitude, start time, and reducing particle count